-Address 0x18[4:0] The WYSFM[4:0] bits allow the user to manually select a shaping filter for good quality video signals, for example, CVBS with stable time base, luma component of YPrPb, and luma component of Y/C. The WYSFM bits are active only if the WYSFMOVR bit is set to 1.
+The WYSFM[4:0] bits allow the user to manually select a shaping filter for good quality video signals, for example, CVBS with stable time base, luma component of YPrPb, and luma component of Y/C. The WYSFM bits are only active if the WYSFMOVR bit is set to 1.
 See the general discussion of the shaping filter settings in the Y Shaping Filter section.